Welcome, Guest ( Login )

 Outdoor Light: Full sun, Mostly sunny, Part shade, Part sun

 Tiny yellow to greenish passionflowers are produced throughout the year on what at first glance appears to be a small growing, naturally evergreen to deciduous vine but it can reach 30'H with support but is easily maintained on a 3-4'H trellis.
 The Corkystem Passionvine is a native of Florida and Texas that is mainly grown as a butterfly caterpillar host plant for the Zebra Longwing (a.k.a.
-Zebra Heliconian), the Julia Heliconian, and the Gulf Fritillary butterflies.
+Zebra Heliconian), the Julia Heliconian, Variegated Fritilary, and the Gulf Fritillary butterflies.
 Easy and makes a nice dense vine on smaller trellises.
 Provide a full to partly sunny position for the densest growth and flowering.
 Pollinated flowers are followed by dark purple, marble-sized fruit.
 Item# 11258

 Grows To: 4-6'H to 30'H in frost free climates